kambergjohnson/kaj2.github.io/README.md

 ## Misc todo

   * Delete high school from LinkedIn.
+(Or not, if you want to maintain the local connection)
+  * Update CV by pushing new version of resources/Amberg_Johnson_Katherine_CV.pdf